ghostwriternr/lowpolify/README.md

 - Marvel at the beauty served hot at http://localhost:8080/

 ## To-do
-- [ ] Complete download implementation
-- [ ] Add installation script
-- [ ] Deploy to heroku
 - [ ] Add sliders to customize output
-- [ ] Use python multiprocessing to speed-up output

 ## But WHY :grey_question::grey_exclamation:
 The professor might not be very interested in awarding me full scores for the **CS40019 Image Processing** term project, appreciating my mere physical presence.
 It's always safe to have a backup. **_wink wink_** :wink: **_nudge nudge_** :smirk: